Schelin/AnalysisChoicesOLVH/README.md

 ## ABOUT THE APP ##

-When running the ShinyApp, you can make your choices on the left hand side and the displayed results are organized in the following way:
+When running the ShinyApp, you can make your choices on the left hand side, and the displayed results are organized in the following way:
 - The first panal shows the overall results (p-value curve for the multivariate analysis) for the choosen outcome measure, and the chosen combination of joints and legs.
 - The second panel shows original data and p-value curves in the saggital, frontal and transversal plane for Trunk, if Trunk is chosen.
 - The third panel shows original data and p-value curves in the saggital, frontal and transversal plane for Hip, if Hip is chosen.